sarvesh544a/TheCapitalQuiz/README.md

 ## Features

 ### Quiz Mode
-●_**Randomly Selected Questions:**_ Each game session presents you with 10 questions, each asking for the capital of a randomly chosen country from a database of 250 countries.
+● _**Randomly Selected Questions:**_ Each game session presents you with 10 questions, each asking for the capital of a randomly chosen country from a database of 250 countries.
-●_**Immediate Feedback:**_ After submitting an answer, you'll receive instant feedback indicating whether your answer was correct or incorrect.
+● _**Immediate Feedback:**_ After submitting an answer, you'll receive instant feedback indicating whether your answer was correct or incorrect.
 If incorrect, the correct capital will be displayed.
-●_**Scoring System:**_ Earn points for each correct answer and track your progress over time.
+● _**Scoring System:**_ Earn points for each correct answer and track your progress over time.

 ### Review Mode
-●_**Bookmark Countries:**_ During the quiz, you have the option to mark any country for further review.
+● _**Bookmark Countries:**_ During the quiz, you have the option to mark any country for further review.
 This feature is useful for learning and mastering capitals that are challenging for you.
-●_**Review List:**_ Access a list of countries you have marked for review, allowing you to focus on areas where you need improvement.
+● _**Review List:**_ Access a list of countries you have marked for review, allowing you to focus on areas where you need improvement.

 ### Learn Mode
-●_**Complete Country List:**_ Browse through an extensive list of all 250 countries and their capitals.
+● _**Complete Country List:**_ Browse through an extensive list of all 250 countries and their capitals.
 This feature is perfect for studying and familiarizing yourself with world capitals outside of the quiz context.

 ## How to Use

 ### Getting Started
-●_**Download and Install the App:**_ First, ensure you have downloaded and installed the app on your device.
+● _**Download and Install the App:**_ First, ensure you have downloaded and installed the app on your device.
-●_**Open the App:**_ Launch the Capital Quiz Game from your device’s app menu.
+● _**Open the App:**_ Launch the Capital Quiz Game from your device’s app menu.

 ### Playing the Quiz
-●_**Start Quiz:**_ Tap on 'Start Quiz' to begin your game session.
+● _**Start Quiz:**_ Tap on 'Start Quiz' to begin your game session.
-●_**Answer Questions:**_ Each question will present a country name and 4 capital names as options.
+● _**Answer Questions:**_ Each question will present a country name and 4 capital names as options.
 Submit your answer to see if you were correct.
-●_**Mark for Review:**_ If unsure or incorrect, you can mark the country for later review by tapping the 'Mark for Review' button.
+● _**Mark for Review:**_ If unsure or incorrect, you can mark the country for later review by tapping the 'Mark for Review' button.

 ### Reviewing Marked Countries
-●_**Access Review List:**_ From the main menu, select 'Review List' to see all countries you have marked for review.
+● _**Access Review List:**_ From the main menu, select 'Review List' to see all countries you have marked for review.
 ●_**Study Capitals:**_ Use this list to study and memorize capitals at your own pace.

 ### Exploring the Country List
-●_**View Country List:**_ Select 'Country List' from the main menu to browse through all available countries and their capitals.
+● _**View Country List:**_ Select 'Country List' from the main menu to browse through all available countries and their capitals.
-●_**Search and Navigate:**_ Use the search bar to find specific countries or scroll through the list manually.
+● _**Search and Navigate:**_ Use the search bar to find specific countries or scroll through the list manually.

+## App Code Details

+### Main Screens and File names

+● This app has an animated splash screen for launch - SplashScreen.kt ● This app has a custom launcher icon - world.png
+● This app has one screen with a list using LazyColumn - CountryListScreen.kt and CountryInfoList.kt ● This app supports tapping an item in this list which navigates the user to a detail view - CountryDetailsScreen.kt ● This app makes a network call to https://restcountries.com/v3.1/all using Retrofit and Moshi - MainActivity.kt and CountryService.kt
+●